 If your child support or spousal support payments go through a social services agency, such as Ontario Works (OW) or the Ontario Disability Support Program (ODSP), you may have to serve the Ministry of Community and Social Services.
 Serve your documents on the Ministry of Community and Social Services below explains how to do this.

 You must file your completed documents at the court.
 You can file your documents with the court online or in person.
 File your court forms and documents below explains how to do this.
 After your documents have been filed, the court clerk gives them to a judge to review and make an order.

-Usually you do not need to see the judge unless they need more information from you.
+Usually you don't need to see the judge unless they need more information from you.
 This is because you and your partner both agree to the changes.

 The court clerk sends a certified copy of the signed order to you and your partner in the stamped envelopes you gave.
 They can also fax it to you, or call you to pick it up, if that’s what you prefer.

 If the judge has questions for you or your partner, the court clerk will contact you with a court date or provide you with a copy of the judge’s endorsement that sets out any other steps you or your partner have to take.

-If you’re successful in changing your order for support, the court sends your Support Deduction Order Information Form and the Support Deduction Order to the Family Responsibility Office (FRO).
+If you’re successful in changing your order for support, the court sends your new Support Deduction Order Information Form and the Support Deduction Order to the Family Responsibility Office (FRO).
 The FRO will enforce the new support order.